nodejs/node/doc/api/process.md

 behavior.
 See the [`os.constants.dlopen`][] documentation for details.

 An important requirement when calling `process.dlopen()` is that the `module` instance must be passed.
-Functions exported by the C++ Addon will then be accessible via `module.exports`.
+Functions exported by the C++ Addon are then accessible via `module.exports`.

 The example below shows how to load a C++ Addon, named `local.node`, that exports a `foo` function.
-All the symbols will be loaded before the call returns, by passing the `RTLD_NOW` constant.
+All the symbols are loaded before the call returns, by passing the `RTLD_NOW` constant.
 In this example the constant is assumed to be available.